If you’re wanting to improve your compost pile, you need to know about the best brown material for great compost!

 It’s less accessible if you don’t have a saw mill nearby.
 If you do have a saw mill near by, you should be able to walk in and ask for some saw dust.

-If you’re just starting out, you can purchase a simple table saw below with bags to catch your saw dust.
+If you’re just starting out, you can get a simple table saw with bags to catch your saw dust.

 Pines will lose their needles.
 You can rake them up and throw them into your compost.
 Easy Peasy.

 They will break down super easily in the bin.